 Pro tip: If you absolutely must decorate to add some personality to an otherwise bland space, do so with a plant!
 Studies show that plants lift our spirits, bring happiness, and make us feel more energized.
 Air plants are itty bitty and super trendy right now.

 If you’re dead set on decorating and fulfilling those design urges, do so by building upwards.
 Your desktop is limited in size but you can add more surface area by installing shelves above your desk or on the surrounding walls.

 Pro tip: When you’re choosing which awards, trinkets, books, and additional items to put on display, we don’t recommend adding a clock to your office shelf—especially if you’re facing it.
 Even though your new office space will help you stay more focused and in the zone, you’re inevitably going to hit a wall every now and again.
 If you’re staring at the clock, time will seem to move by incredibly slow and the task you’re struggling to complete will feel like it’s dragging on forever.

 Apart from your birth certificate and Social Security card, there are few other documents that you actually need to preserve in hard copy.
 A document scanner can prevent stacks of bills and paperwork from piling up by allowing you to quickly copy receipts, invoices, correspondences, letters, so on and so forth.
 Clutter will never get in the way of your concentration!

-Pro tip: Neatly organize your files on a secure cloud storage system, then come tax season, easily pull your necessary proof of deductions.
+Pro tip: Neatly organize your files on a secure cloud storage system by using virtual dedicated server hosting or a Cloud Desktop etc. Then come tax season, easily pull your necessary proof of deductions.
 With careful documentation, you’ll be covered should the IRS ever audit you.